 Each potential customer goes through a buyer’s journey.
 It includes 4 crucial steps.

 That last one turns customers into loyal customers and priceless promoters of your brand.
 Yes, you’ll use keyword strategies to do that too!

 In each step, your goal is to meet people in that stage and further their journey into the next step.

-Awareness keywords meet someone who isn’t aware of a challenge, product or your brand.
+Awareness keywords meet someone who isn’t aware of a challenge, product, or brand.
 The content then leads then toward the consideration phase.

 Some awareness keywords for a dentist might include:

 - How to prevent gum disease